-Edinburgh is a compact city and the majority of venues are located within easy walking distance of each other.
+Edinburgh is a compact city and most venues are located within easy walking distance of each other.
 During August, the quickest way to get between venues can often be on foot.
 Some venues are literally within a stone’s throw of one another – particularly in the Old Town, where you wouldn’t need more than five to ten minutes to walk from the Royal Mile to many Old Town venues.

 Edinburgh has plenty of cyclists, so if you’re thinking of bringing your bike along you will be in good company.
 But remember the city is quite hilly!
 The Fringe Programme map includes information on some useful routes.
 A more complete cycling map of Edinburgh can be found on innertubemap.com.